-The expected level of exposure to securities lending transactions is below or equal to 5% of the Target Fund's net assets, subject to a maximum of 50%.
+The expected level of exposure that could be subject to securities lending transactions amounts to 5% of the Target Fund's net assets, subject to a maximum of 50%.

 4.8.3 FTIF-TGF

 The Target Fund seeks to achieve its objective through a policy of investing in equity securities of companies throughout the world, including Emerging Markets.
 The Target Fund invests principally in common stocks.